thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/kendo-saleshub-search-box.md

     };

 Since we only want to display search results based on what the user has typed into the search box, we get the filter that's being applied to the AutoComplete's datasource and set it to the grids datasource.
-Doing this causes the grids datasource to hit our search service using the same filter as what the AutoComplete used.
+Doing this causes the grid's datasource to hit our search service using the same filter as the AutoComplete.

-Now that we've updated the grid to only display search results based on what the user had typed into the search box, we now need a way of redirecting the user to an order if they select one in the grid.
+Now that we've updated the grid to only display search results based on what the user had typed into the search box, we need a way of redirecting the user to an order if they select one in the grid.
 This is where our event handler for the `change` event of the grid comes into play.